theted/wasted/README.md

 ```

 What you get:
-- Top commands: aggregated by the base command (first word), with seconds and percentage of the total.
+- Top commands: aggregated by the base command (first word), with seconds, number of commands, and percentage of the total.
 Title includes total command count.
 - Top paths: aggregate by the directory where commands were run to spot slow projects/dirs.
 - Top waits: the five longest single operations.
-- Threshold alerts (default threshold 60s): list waits exceeding a given time.
+- Latest 10 >60s: most recent commands that took more than 60 seconds.
 - Weekly totals: ISO week bucketed sums to see trends.
 - Latest 5 commands: most recent entries with command, seconds, and path.